beerify/map/map/data/README.md

 ## About The Data

+WIP: currently working on bringing in cleaner and more robust data...

+### details...

 Files listed as {PROV}.json are scrapes from Google Places / Twitter

 The app will feed off of these files instead of a database